davecash75/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# How to create a web page

-I'm glad you are here.
-I plan to talk about ...
+I get the markdown, now I really want to see some themes.